 Howard visited Miss Kavana’s home once, delivering something from his mother; he might have been eight or nine.
 I could feel him standing at her front door, nervous, self-conscious, studying a stained glass window above the bench that defined her stoop; then ringing the bell and smiling when she looked down to see him.
 It would be years before he could fully appreciate her invitation to step in, her gracious acceptance of the package he’d carried so carefully.
-She asked him to remove his cap and sit; offered to brew some tea; presented a plate of ginger snaps; inquired about his father—who she had also taught—and then presented an envelope to take back with him for Mrs Tabor.
+She asked him to remove his cap and invited him to sit; offered to brew some tea; materialized a plate of ginger snaps; inquired about his father—who she had also taught—and then presented an envelope to take back with him for Mrs Tabor.
 He asked what was playing on the phonograph and learned of Frederick Delius’ “Brigg Fair”.
 It may have been the first occasion when he felt at ease in the world of adults.
 Howard left feeling taller somehow and remembers his visit even today, not something half a century behind.

 What other memories might return before the show is hung?
 What other artifacts arrive?

-For the time being, I wonder what was in the box he brought and the envelope he carried home.
+For the time being, I’m curious what was in the box he brought and the envelope that went home with him.

 Now and then, now and again, I am compelled to write about the way my head works—the intuitive process of Agincourt evolving and growing as a sense of place; a place of sense.
 I had a dream last night and a vision soon after that has suddenly become part of the story.

 Each chapter in the Agincourt story is a puzzle.
 The pieces aren’t even recognizable as pieces when they arrive, and I’m certainly unaware how they could be part of a larger pattern.
 It’s more of that INFP behavior.
 Five years ago, the project acquired a painting by Mike Welton, a Minneapolis artist who paints an ongoing series of what he calls “urban extracts”, one of which caught my fancy.